 - Put together a capitalization table

-- Understand how Venture Capitalists screen potential investments
+- Understand how VCs screen potential investments

-- Work with co-founders
+- Choose and work with co-founders

 - Network at startup events — the right way